 Sometimes debt is our only hope in a difficult situation.
 When debt is used intentionally, it can be a wonderful resource.
+Perhaps debt has carried you through a difficult period during lockdown.
 Sadly, there is a fine line between a healthy amount of debt and debts that are out of control.
 That’s because debt isn’t free.

 In this article we’re going to discuss three reasons why you always have to pay back more money than you borrowed.

 Interest: two sides of the same coin

 Interest is one of the five concepts you need to understand to make good financial choices.